jameshegarty/rigel/README.md

 ### rigel.tuple( name:String, inputList:RigelIR[], [packStreams:Bool] ) : RigelIR ###

-Composed a tuple of the ordered list of values in lua array `inputList`. `name` is used to identify this concatenation when lowering to Verilog.
+Compose a tuple of the ordered list of values in lua array `inputList`. `name` is used to identify this concatenation when lowering to Verilog.
 When dealing with concatenating Handshake streams, `packStreams` indicates whether we should treat the output as one Handshake stream, instead of multiple streams (default true - one stream).
 TODO: remove `packStreams` (legacy option).

 ### rigel.array2d( name:String, inputList:RigelIR[width*height], width:Uint, height:Uint, [packStreams:Bool] ) : RigelIR ###

-Composed an array of the ordered list of values in lua array `inputList`. `inputList` must be a 1d array in row major order - 2D dimensions are specified by `width` and `height`. `name` is used to identify this concatenation when lowering to Verilog.
+Compose an array of the ordered list of values in lua array `inputList`. `inputList` must be passed as a 2D array flattened into a 1D lua array in row major order.
+2D dimensions for this data are then specified by `width` and `height`. `name` is used to identify this concatenation when lowering to Verilog.
 When dealing with concatenating Handshake streams, `packStreams` indicates whether we should treat the output as one Handshake stream, instead of multiple streams (default true - one stream).
 TODO: remove `packStreams` (legacy option).

 ### rigel.selectStream( name:String, input:RigelIR, i:Uint ) : RigelIR ###